elastic/ansible-elasticsearch/README.md

 ### Multi Node Server Installations

 The application of the elasticsearch role results in the installation of a node on a host.
+Specifying the role multiple times for a host therefore results in the installation of multiple nodes for the host.

 An example of a three server deployment is shown below.
 The first server holds the master and is thus declared first.
 Whilst not mandatory, this is recommended in any multi node cluster configuration.
 The two others servers hosts data nodes.